No. 16 Mich St tops No. 19 Ohio St 80-69, shares B10 title

 TIED AT THE TOP

-Michigan State had to win to move into a three-way tie for the championship.
-The Badgers clinched a share of the Big Ten title with a victory Saturday at Indiana and will be the top-seeded team at the Big Ten Tournament.
-The Terrapins beat No. 25 Michigan earlier on Sunday to also earn a share of the championship and will be the third-seeded team in Indianapolis.
+The Badgers clinched a share of the Big Ten title with a victory Saturday at Indiana and will be the top-seeded team in Indianapolis.
+The Terrapins beat No. 25 Michigan earlier on Sunday to also earn a share of the championship.

 BIG PICTURE